 Current main research projects

 The use of semantic prior and sensory clarity in early psychosis and chronic schizophrenia: Individuals suffering from psychosis often report cognitive deficits, including language comprehension difficulties.
 These cognitive symptoms precede the onset of positive symptoms and are a strong predictor for transitioning from a high-risk state into a full-blown psychosis.
 We are using a complex predictive language processing paradigm to investigate using a Bayesian modelling (1) whether predictive language processing is impaired across different stages of psychosis (i.e., at-risk, first episode, chronic schizophrenia) and (2) whether these linguistic predictive processing mechanisms contribute to the perception of illusions (i.e. non-clinical hallucinations).
+See more.
 Collaborators: Dr Lucy J. MacGregor, Dr Chris Mathys

 Decision making in early psychosis and obsessive compulsive disorder (OCD): We are using various decision making paradigms across different sub-projects, such as the go/nogo task (Guitart-Masip, et al 2012), the two-stage task (Daw, et al, 2012), and model-free probabilistic learning tasks (similar to O’Doherty, et al., 2004) to investigate the underlying mechanisms of deficits in reward and prediction error processing in large samples of healthy subjects, individuals early psychosis, chronic schizophrenia and OCD.
 We are using reinforcement learning and active inference algorithms to understand behaviour and explore the relation to brain signals.
 Collaborators on different sub-projects: Prof Kathrin Koch, Dr Christian Sorg, Dr Michael Moutoussis, Dr Christelle Langley.